Jump to section

 A participative leadership style can be extremely effective.
 Especially if you are in a situation that calls for creative ideas and solutions.
 And time is not a primary constraint.

 When you have a millennial workforce.
-A recent Gallup study reported that today's millennial workers want to work with managers who will invest in their growth and development.
+A recent Gallup study reported that today's millennial workers want to work with managers who will invest in their growth and career development.
 As well as value them as people.